Committee on Course & Standing

 Additional Work Done during the academic year 2020-2021

 In addition to reviewed students appeals in a timely manner to accommodate the needs of the college, the committee also discussed and worked on the following business:

-- Communicated with the Chair of Assessment Committee regarding
+- Communicated with the Chair of the Steering Committee of the Academic Senate

 - Moved to online meetings through Microsoft Teams.